-The invoice remains in Payment Due state until the entire due amount is recorded.
+The invoice remains in Payment Due or Not Paid state until the entire due amount is recorded.

-Once the excess amount has been recorded, it will be added as an Excess Payment at the customer level.
+If excess amount has been recorded, it will be added as an Excess Payment at the customer level.
 This will then automatically be applied to the future invoices.
-It can also be manually applied to the existing Not Paid or Payment Due invoices.
+It can also be manually applied to the existing Not Paid or Payment Due invoices of the customer.

-If the invoice's due amount was not collected even after multiple attempts, the Write Off operation can be used to close the invoice.
-The Write off option is shown in the Actions panel of the particular invoice's page.
+If the invoice's due amount was not collected even after multiple attempts, Write Off operation can be used to close the invoice.

 When this option is used,